Powerlearnproject/se-assignment-2-introduction-to-software-engineering-taurajames/README.md

 Questions:
 Define Software Engineering:
+   answer
+   Software engineering is the system application of the computer principles,and tools to the development and maintaince of high quality software.

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):